 .
 All inactive projects will become null and void after this time period.
 An inspection must be performed every 180 days to keep permit active.

-Typically, inspections requested in the morning may be done that afternoon if scheduling allows.
+Typically, inspections requested by 7:00 a.m. may be done that afternoon if scheduling allows.
 Inspections requested in the afternoon may be not scheduled until the following day.
 If you would like to schedule an inspection for a specific time, be sure to include that information in your request.
 Our inspectors will try to accommodate your inspection needs as much as possible, but 24 hour advanced scheduling is recommended

 .
 For your convenience, inspection request line is available 24/7 at 360-442-5090.